The Bishop-Phelps-Bollob\'as property for operators defined on $c_0$-sum of Euclidean spaces: Results

-That is, $\Vert T(I-P_A)(z) \Vert < \frac{\epsilon}{2}<\epsilon$, whenever $z\in B_X$.
-This shows that $\left\| T(I-P_A)\right\|<\epsilon$. \end{proof}
+That is, $\Vert T(I-P_A)(z) \Vert < \frac{\varepsilon}{2}<\varepsilon$, whenever $z\in B_X$.
+This shows that $\left\| T(I-P_A)\right\|<\varepsilon$. \end{proof}

 In \cite{AAGM} the authors proved that the pair $(X, Y) $ has the BPBp for operators when $X$ and $Y$ are both finite-dimensional.
-The next proposition claims that the pair $(X,Y)$ has the BPBp for a specific finite dimensional space $X$ and $Y$ is any uniformly convex space $Y$.
+The next proposition claims that the pair $(X,Y)$ has the BPBp for a specific finite dimensional space $X$ and any uniformly convex space $Y$.
 We remark that Proposition \ref{proposicao4} is similar to Theorem 2.4 in \cite{CK-sum} and the proof goes completely analogously to the one of \cite[Theorem 2.4]{CK-sum}, but we give our version for the readers convenience.
 We need the next lemma to prove Proposition \ref{proposicao4}.
 We omit the proof because is just modifications of \cite[Lemma 2.3]{CK-sum}.